FunnelKit

 Abandoned cart emails are one of the most effective ways to recover lost sales.
 However, sending customers back to their cart page might cause them to abandon their purchase again.

 Instead, sending a direct checkout URL to your abandoned cart email makes the process much easier by taking customers directly to the checkout page.
-With products already added to their cart, they only need to complete the purchase, increasing recovery rates.
+With products already in their cart, they only need to complete the purchase, thereby increasing recovery rates.

 3. Sharing links on social media